-Part-time (adjunct) faculty and overload payments for full-time faculty teaching additional load are dispersed across several pay dates each semester.
+Paychecks for regular full-time and part-time employees will be deposited into employees' bank accounts biweekly, every other Friday, and will cover the two-week pay period ended on the Friday prior.
+The exception is payment for part-time (adjunct) faculty and overload payments for full-time faculty teaching additional load.
+Those payments are dispersed across several pay dates each semester.
 Special stipends and other payments will be scheduled to pay on a regularly scheduled payroll date.
-A biweekly and monthly payroll calendar for the current calendar year are available here.
+A biweekly payroll calendar for the current calendar year is available here.
 The adjunct/overload payment schedule for each semester is available here.